mbbsemu/MBBSDASM/readme.md

 MBBS Analysis mode enables **MBBSDASM** to provide additional detailed analysis of Major BBS Modules/DLL's with information provided from the Major BBS 6.25 Software Development Kit as well as GALACTICOMM's Developer's Guide for The Major BBS 6.2 [[link](http://software.bbsdocumentary.com/IBM/WINDOWS/MAJORBBS/devguide.pdf)]

 Additional disassembly analysis includes:
-* Automatic Documentation on a large portion of the most commonly used MAJORBBS functions
+* Automatic Documentation on a large portion of the most commonly used MAJORBBS & GALGSBL functions
 * Provide Method Signatures in place of the External module calls
 * Reverse Engineer and rebuild method signatures with the actual input values built from the x86 Assembly
 ```asm